zoltan-dulac/i18n-tools/README.md

 # i18n-tools
-Tools to help with your i18n/l10n projects.
-Right now, this is specific to do English/French translations (since I live in Canada), but this repo will be updated to handle more than two locales.
+Tools to help with your i18n/l10n projects using [Java .properties files](https://en.wikipedia.org/wiki/.properties).

 ## What's contained in this repo

-Right now, this repo contains two executable files:
+This package contains the following BASH scripts.

+1. **removeEntitiesInProp** - a shell script that will take a *.properites file and convert all the property values to UTF-8.
+This conversion applies to [numeric entities](https://en.wikipedia.org/wiki/Numeric_character_reference), [named entities](https://en.wikipedia.org/wiki/List_of_XML_and_HTML_character_entity_references) and ['\u'-escaped Unicode characters](https://mathiasbynens.be/notes/javascript-escapes#unicode).
+It also cleans up the formatting of the property name and value by putting one (and only one) space before and after the = symbol separating the two.
-1. **xls2tab** - a shell script that will convert an Excel spreadsheet (or any other spredsheet that can be opened up by [LibreOffice](http://libreoffice.org) to a tab delimited file).
+2. **xls2tab** - a shell script that will convert an Excel spreadsheet (or any other spredsheet that can be opened up by [LibreOffice](http://libreoffice.org) to a tab delimited file).
-2. **xls2prop** - a shell script that will convert a specifically formatted spreadsheet to a [Java Property File](https://en.wikipedia.org/wiki/.properties) (again, this spreadsheet must be in a format readable by LibreOffice).
+3. **xls2prop** - a shell script that will convert a specifically formatted spreadsheet to a [Java Property File](https://en.wikipedia.org/wiki/.properties) (again, this spreadsheet must be in a format readable by LibreOffice).
 Right now, the format should be:

   | A | B | C | D | E | ... |
   | --- | --- | --- | --- | ---  | --- |